 With a management degree from UW-Eau Claire, you will be prepared for success in the real world.
-Whether you are studying general management or emphasizing in a degree like human resources or entrepreneurship, you will dive deep into liberal arts courses and learn specific business and management knowledge.
-Our management majors are encouraged to discover knew ways of thinking.
+Whether you are studying general management or has an emphasis like human resources or entrepreneurship, you will dive deep into liberal arts courses and learn specific business and management knowledge.
+Our management majors are encouraged to discover new ways of thinking.

 You will be engaged.
 As a management major you will have the opportunity to learn experientially through obtaining internships, participating in study abroad, or joining student clubs and organizations.
 By learning outside of the classroom, you will gain experiences that will set you apart in the real world.

 You will develop leadership skills.
 Our students are active in national professional organizations like APICS, the association for operations management, Collegiate Entrepreneurs’ Organization, and the Society for Human Resource Managers, where they attend regional and national conferences and competitions.
 Members of the UW-Eau Claire chapters of APICS and SHRM have worked hard to achieve national recognition for their groups.
 Students may also elect to join general business organizations like Beta Upsilon Sigma and Collegiate DECA.
 These organizations are on the leading edge to explore innovation in all aspects of business.

 With a management bachelor’s degree, you will have the fundamental tools essential to a variety of careers and professions.
 You'll feel empowered to succeed in a management profession and motivated to show individuals what it's like to lead in a brilliant and awe-inspiring way.

 Where are management degree alumni now?

 - Operations Manager; Amazon Customer Service; Louisville, Kentucky

 - Senior Analyst; 3M; Maplewood, Minnesota